 Miya (41st station) illustrates a festival which took place at the sanctuary of Atsuta-jingū, one of the most sacred in Japan.
 We see two teams pulling attached ropes to which tanks are probably attached, invisible in the print.
 It is, in reality, a real horse race the result of which augured good or bad harvests.
 The almost caricatured postures of the characters are reminiscent of certain characters from Hokusai's Manga.

-The print titled Yokkaichi (43st station) is traversed by a violent squall: the movement of the trees, the curved silhouettes of the characters - one of which runs after his hat and the other fights against the wind - all combine to translate the violence of the elements.
+The print titled Yokkaichi (43st station) is traversed by a violent gust: the movement of the trees, the curved silhouettes of the characters - one of whom is running after his hat and the other fighting against the wind - all combine to translate the violence of the elements.
 The composition has no real center which reinforces the impression of chaos deliberately expressed by Hiroshige.

-For Shōno, rain storm (45st view), the artist, also known as the "Master of the rain", used all his talent to restore the intensity of the rain: the fine oblique stripes suggest the rain and on the bottom of curved bamboos under the effect of the wind stand out in the foreground, travelers struggling against the natural elements: one holds an umbrella, another protects himself from a straw coat while one covered Kago held by porters.
+To Shōno, rain storm (45st vue), the artist, also known under the name of “Master of the rain”, used all his talent to restore the intensity of the shower: the fine oblique stripes suggest rain and on the background of curved bamboo under the effect of the wind stand out in the foreground, travelers struggling against the natural elements: one holds an umbrella, another protects himself with a straw coat while we have covered a Kago held by porters.
 Hiroshige manages to make the scene moving by the inclination of the rain, the posture of the characters and the multiple diagonals that cross its composition.
 The subtle gradients without outline reflect the density of this humid climate.

 After the rain, the snow invades Kameyama (46st station).
 The landscape buried under a thick mantle leads the eye diagonally towards the castle in the upper right corner.
 It seems obvious that Hiroshige could not see all the relays in the different seasons during his supposed journey of 1832.
 He has probably made short trips to Tokaido but he also seems to have found inspiration in literature and travel guides, and is imaginative in "dressing" his landscapes according to the season.

-Minakuchi (50st station) was famous for its craftsmanship of hats, tobacco jokes or small boxes, all made from dried and braided pumpkin filaments.
-The artist puts here, as in prints of the series, the specialty of the place.
+Minakuchi (50st station) was renowned for its craftsmanship of hats, tobacco pouches and small boxes, all made from dried and then woven squash filaments.
+The artist therefore emphasizes here, as in prints from the series, the specialty of the place.

 Fifty-fifth closes the series with the SanjoŌhashi or 'big bridge of the 3st avenue "which marks the point of arrival at Kyoto from the Tokaido road.